danielkaijzer/Skin-Cancer-Classifier/README.md

 ## Project Overview
 This project is a web application that allows users to upload an image of a skin lesion and receive a prediction of the probability of the lesion being malignant.
 The application uses a machine learning model that was trained on a dataset of skin lesion images and associated metadata to make the predictions.

-## Features
-- Upload an image of a skin lesion
-- Provide additional information about the lesion, such as the patient's age and the lesion location
-- Receive a prediction of the probability of the lesion being malignant, along with a risk level (low, medium, or high)

 ## Usage

 ### Running the Web Application